- Engineering Courses

 - - Advanced Materials and Smart Structures (AMSS)

 - - Areas of Expertise and Consultancy

 - - Geotechnical, Water and Environmental Engineering Research

 - - Robotics, Vision and Signal Processing (RVSP)

 - Our People

 Western Sydney University is ranked 11th of 40 universities nationwide for Australian Research Council grants.

 Western Sydney University has been judged top 20 (18th) of Australian universities in the 2012 national review of research quality (ERA).

-The School of Computing, Engineering and Mathematics holds regular seminars showcasing its own research, as well as visiting scholars to the School.
-The schedule can be found through: School of Computing, Engineering and Mathematics seminars
+The School of Engineering holds regular seminars showcasing its own research, as well as visiting scholars to the School.

-The School of Computing, Engineering and Mathematics has an active research culture which encompasses several research concentrations:
+The School of Engineering has an active research culture which encompasses several research concentrations: